rmgirardin/mouse-bot/README.md

 If you find any bugs or typos, please let me know!
 I hope you enjoy this bot as much as I do!

+## Acknowledgements
+A big shout-out to the [Guide Bot](https://github.com/An-Idiots-Guide/guidebot) created by Evie and York.
+Without their Guide Bot, I would still have a simple little one-file bot.

 ----
 The developer of this application does not have any affiliation with the EA, EA Capital Games, Disney, Lucasfilm LTD or swgoh.gg